Speech Therapy in schools

 Speech pathologists may also work with parents, carers, teachers and others in support roles to provide training, professional development and mentoring.

 What services can a school engage a speech pathologist to deliver?

-When working with students, physiotherapists aim to develop their skills and abilities so they can learn and safely and independently access the school environment.
-This can include:
+When working with students, speech pathologists aim to develop their skills and abilities so they can learn and safely and independently access the school environment.